aquasecurity/circleci-orb-microscanner/README.md

 # Aqua Security MicroScanner Orb for CircleCi

-    Development Status
+    Warning: Code in Development
     This Orb is in development stage and therefore not available in a production Orb repository.
-You can use the following development repository link: `aquasecurity/microscanner@dev:0.0.1` for testing.
+    You may use the following development repository link: `aquasecurity/microscanner@dev:0.0.1` for testing.

 ## What is the MicroScanner Orb?